ibm-cloud-docs/assistant/beta-dialog-webhooks.md

     Your webhook details are saved automatically.

 1. Follow the [same steps](#dialog-webhooks-dialog-node-callout) to add a webhook callout from a dialog node.

+    When you call a {{site.data.keyword.openwhisk_short}} action, you *can* pass parameters with the same key as parameters that are defined as part of the action.
+The parameters are not reserved like they are for web actions.

     You can edit the conditional response that is shown when the webhook callout is successful to limit what is shown to users.
 Use an expression with the syntax `$webhook_result.response.result.message` to extract the returned message only.